binary-manu/rpm/README.md

 program that handle protected mode switch by themselves.

-I don't expect this repository to see further development, apart from keeping the code base able to compile as the tools it uses (DosBox, Wine, ...) evolve.
+I don't expect this repository to see further development, apart from keeping the code base able to compile as the tools, it uses, evolve.

 ## License